appscode/blog/content/post/gke-mysql/index.md

     storageSecretName: gcs-secret
 ```

-This repository CRD specifies the gcs-secret we created before in the `storageSecretName`.
+This repository CRD specifies the gcs-secret we created before in the `spec.backend.storageSecretName`.
 It also specifies the location in the bucket where we want to backup our database in `spec.backend.gcs.bucket`.
 > My bucket name is stash-shohag.
 Don't forget to change `spec.backend.gcs.bucket` to your bucket name.

 ### Step 4: Create BackupConfiguration